yudataguy/Awesome-Japanese/readme.md

 - [JGram](http://www.jgram.org/) - The Japanese Grammar Database.
 - [Maggie Sensei](http://maggiesensei.com/) - Conversational Grammar.
 - :book:Amazon:moneybag:
-  - [A Dictionary of Basic Japanese Grammar](http://a.co/fMGHlG2) - Popular Japanese grammar dictionary series.:baby:
+  - [A Dictionary of Basic Japanese Grammar](http://a.co/fMGHlG2) - Popular Japanese grammar dictionary series. :baby:
   - [A Dictionary of Intermediate Japanese Grammar](http://amzn.to/2txGg9H) - :man:
   - [A Dictionary of Advanced Japanese Grammar](http://amzn.to/2u1pLVg) - :older_man:
 - [Dictionary of Japanese Grammar](https://dojgdeck.neocities.org/) - :card_index:The DoJG deck allows you to review the contents of the Dictionary of Japanese Grammar through Anki.